citizen00147/citizen00147/README.md

 ### <p align="center"><b>👋 Hey there </b></p><br />
-i like to keep things simple.
+I like to keep things simple.
 <br />
-i’m just a concerned citizen trying to build some useful things before ai takes over my passion.
+I’m just a concerned citizen trying to build some useful things before ai takes over my passion.

 - :book: currently learning web development
 - :computer: i'm interested in technology, open source, and all things related to the internet